Tactiq-HQ/about-us/README.md

 **AI meeting notes for people, teams, and agents.**

-A company's freshest knowledge lives in its meetings — and evaporates when the call ends.
+A company's freshest knowledge lives in its meetings — and evaporates when the conversation ends.
 Tactiq captures it and puts it to work:

 - live transcripts and instant AI summaries for the person, across Google Meet, Zoom, and Microsoft Teams — in the browser, no bot joining the call
 - shared, permissioned memory the team can search — with AI workflows that push decisions and actions into the tools where work happens